hristo-vrigazov/dnn.cool/README.md

     return out
 ```

-If for example you want to classify first if the camera is blocked and then do localizaiton, you could do:
+If for example you want to classify first if the camera is blocked and then do localization, you could do:

 ```python
 @project.add_flow